abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 ```

 Compile the kernel.
 This runs HLS synthesis and packages the result as an `.xo`.
 Run it
-detached so a dropped connection does not kill it:
+detached so that a lack of connection does not kill it:

 ```bash
 cd /work/prj